-- At AP3, considering that the work loss would be significant if an unforeseeable failure occurred in the next interval, FT-Pro decides to take a coordinated checkpoint although no failure warning is issued at this point. - At $AP_4$ where the predictor forecasts a failure on $P_W$ (which turns out to be a true positive), FT-Pro transfers the process from $P_W$ to the spare node $P_S$ .
+- FT-Pro always grants the first fault-tolerant request at AP1 by taking a checkpoint. - At AP2, where the failure predictor does not anticipate any failure in the near future, given that the failure impact during the next interval is trivial, FT-Pro ignores the request by taking a SKIP action.
+Similarly, FT-Pro takes a SKIP action at AP7. - At AP3, considering that the work loss would be significant if an unforeseeable failure occurred in the next interval, FT-Pro decides to take a coordinated checkpoint although no failure warning is issued at this point. - At AP_4 , where the predictor forecasts a failure on P_W (which turns out to be a true positive), FT-Pro transfers the process from P_W to the spare node P_S .
 The application is first checkpointed, followed by a process migration.
-Once repaired, $P_W$ becomes a spare node. - At $AP_5$ where the predictor fails to warn the upcoming failure on $P_3$ (e.g. a false negative), FT-Pro takes a SKIP action.
-The application, therefore, loses the work done between $AP_5$ and the failure occurrence, suffers from failure recovery, rolls back to the last checkpoint completed at $AP_4$ , recomputes the work due to the failure, and proceeds to the next adaptation point $AP_6$ . - In case of false alarms, such as at AP6 where the predictor erroneously gives a warning (e.g. a false positive), FT-Pro takes a checkpoint.
+Once repaired, P_W becomes a spare node. - At AP_5 , where the predictor fails to warn the upcoming failure on P_3 (e.g., a false negative), FT-Pro takes a SKIP action.
+The application therefore loses the work done between AP_5 and the failure occurrence, suffers from failure recovery, rolls back to the last checkpoint completed at AP_4 , recomputes the work due to the failure, and proceeds to the next adaptation point AP_6 . - In case of false alarms, such as at AP6, where the predictor erroneously gives a warning (e.g., a false positive), FT-Pro takes a checkpoint.

-IV.
-ADAPTATION MANAGER
+4 ADAPTATION MANAGER

 The adaptation manager is responsible for determining the most suitable action upon each adaptation point.
 Designing an efficient manager is challenging.
 First, it must consider a range of factors that may impact application performance.
-These include not only the available spare nodes, but also costs and benefits of different fault tolerance actions.
-Second, given that a failure predictor is subjected to false negatives and false positives, it must take account of both errors during its decision making process.
-Lastly, it must make a timely decision without causing noticeable overhead on application performance.
+These include not only the available spare nodes but also costs and benefits of different fault-tolerant actions.
+Second, given that a failure predictor is subjected to false negatives and false positives, it must take account of both errors during its decision-making process.
+Last, it must make a timely decision without causing noticeable overhead on application performance.

-By considering the above requirements, we develop an adaptation manager, which is illustrated in Figure 2.
-It takes account of three sets of parameters for decision making, namely prediction accuracy, operation costs of different actions, and the number of available resources for proactive actions.
-Before presenting our detailed algorithm, we first list a set of nomenclatures that will be frequently used in the rest of the paper (see Table I).
+By considering the above requirements, we develop an adaptation manager, which is illustrated in Fig. 2.
+It takes account of three sets of parameters for decision making,